 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All areas of the school are accessible to all pupils and dedicated staff oversee safety in all areas on a daily basis.
 The school has a secure site and robust systems of site access /security.
 All staff undertake regular First Aid training.
 Staff in the Early Years are trained in Paediatric First Aid.
 All children know that bullying is wrong and are confident that issues will be dealt with by staff.
 A number of staff have undertaken 'Team Teach' de-escalation and positive handling training in order to ensure staff and pupil safety.
 Adapted equipment is made available in response to children's needs.
 A whole school accessibility audit is carried out annually.
 Every attempt is made to enable children with a disability to have full access to learning and other opportunities: reasonable adjustments are made in terms of adult support, physical spaces and resources and personalised arrangements related to individual needs.
 Wheelchair access is in place throughout the school site.
-Personalised Emergency Evacuation plans
+Personalised Emergency Evacuation plans children of all academic abilities.

 An annual 'Anti-bullying week' brings key issues into focus and gives an opportunity for children to explore them in a safe context.
 Online safety information is discussed at the beginning of ICT lessons.
 The school environment is bright, attractive and learning-focused.
-Corridors and public spaces reflect the creativity and artistic talents of children of all academic abilities. are drawn up for all children for whom they are appropriate. • Specialist equipment such as seating or a sloping desk is sourced or made available according to need. -- ---
+Corridors and public spaces reflect the creativity and artistic talents of